CSWomenUMass/cswomenumass.github.io/_positions/public_relations.md

 # Responsibilities
 The social media chair should maintain an active presence on the following outlets:

 * _Blog posts_.
-The primary externally-facing public relations resouce is the CS Women website.
+The primary externally-facing public relations resource is the CS Women website.
 Our front page is the blog -- this shows our activity and is critical for recruiting and for obtaining funding.
 The Public Relations chair is not required to generate content for the post, but instead to edit Scribe notes, personal statements, and other content solicited from the membership.

-\item \textbf{Github.} All CS Women documentation is kept on Github.
+* _Github_.
+All CS Women documentation is kept on Github.
 The social media chair will be tagged in relevant posts.

-_Twitter_.
-CS Women maintains a Twitter account that should be used for group news.
+* _Twitter_.
+CS Women maintains a [Twitter account](https://twitter.com/cswomenumass) that should be used for group news.
 Re-tweet relevant news from the CICS account.
 The Twitter account is more actively followed by professional organizations and corporate affiliates.
 Tweet corporate-sponsored events with the sponsor's hashtag(s).
 Also tweet professional updates from the membership with the hashtag `#goodnews`.
-Request the password from the co-chairs.
+Request the password from the Co-chairs.

 * _Facebook group membership_.
 The social media chair is responsible for inviting members to the Facebook group and approving individuals who have requested membership.
 The social media chair should send an email to the general membership publicizing the Facebook group at the beginning of the Fall term.
 When handling requests to join the group, any 5-College-affiliated individual should be approved.
 If the social media chair is not sure whether someone has 5-college affiliation, contact that person.

 * _Facebook posts_.
 CS Women maintains a closed Facebook group, where students post articles of interest and events.
 The social media chair should publicize events here.
-Request administrative access from the current co-chairs.
-Since members are typically emailed when there are activities, this is the lowest priority responsibility and should mainly be used to advertise activities that are open to female-identified studnets from the greater 5-college community.
+Request administrative access from the current Co-chairs.
+Since members are typically emailed when there are activities, this is the lowest priority responsibility and should mainly be used to advertise activities that are open to female-identified students from the greater 5-college community.

 Although not required, the social media chair is also encouraged to advertise events offline as well.
 This can be done through postering in the Computer Science building and other appropriate locations.
 She may work with the [CS Women Graphic Designer](#graphic_designer).